guoper59/ryanair/README.md

 ## Languages

 Java(Maven, JUnit) - This is the language I have more experience and it is the platform I am working right now.
-I worked also with Ruby with Watir and Parallel, Capibara, Jasmine and Chai, and I would be very happy to jump and learn Ruby on Rails and RSpec.
+I worked also with Ruby with Watir, Parallel, Capybara, Jasmine and Chai, and I would be very happy to jump and learn Ruby on Rails and RSpec.
 I am always happy to learn and grow my skills.
 I also like Cucumber and BDD as a human and closer to the business language.(Gherkin syntax)